-In this article, we'll see how to easily set up a complete backup for your computer, and not just a one time thing - a backup that will automatically and silently update itself all the time, without slowing down your computer.
+In this article, we'll see how to easily set up an automatic, complete backup of your entire computer - similar to Apple's Time Machine.
+This kind of backup that covers all of your files, automatically and silently updates itself all the time, and does not slow your computer down.

 The "gold standard" of user-friendly, non-intrusive backup systems is Apple's Time Machine.
 It's a "run-and-done" product: once started, you don't need to do anything else and are protected immediately and forever.
 Unfortunately, that is only available for Apple computers.